scouten/ericscouten.travel/content/countries/index.md

 I'll admit it.
 I'm a travel addict.

-As of this writing ({{ es_now(format="%B %Y") }}), I'm slowly moving move some previous travel stories from other sites and re-telling others, but that effort leaves some countries and territories without travel stories _here_ yet.
+As of this writing ({{ es_now(format="%B %Y") }}), I'm slowly moving some previous travel stories from other sites and re-telling others, but that effort leaves some countries and territories without travel stories _here_ yet.
 Bear with me.

 I am a provisional member of the [Traveler’s Century Club](http://travelerscenturyclub.org/).
 I aspire to full membership, but that requires more countries and territories visited than I can currently claim.
 Using their [list of countries and territories](http://travelerscenturyclub.org/countries-and-territories) which is admittedly quite generous, here’s where I’ve been so far, in order of appearance:

-I’ve driven a car in each of the 57 countries and territories listed below marked with the 🚗 emoji.
+I’ve driven a car in each of the 58 countries and territories listed below marked with the 🚗 emoji.

 <ul class="countries">